A Wedding Planning Timeline

 3 Months Before Your Wedding

 Plan your menu.
-Once you’ve carefully tasted all the options, it’s time to inform your caterer of your selection, and have alternatives for your guests with dietary concerns.
+Once you’ve carefully tested all the options, it’s time to inform your caterer of your selection, and have alternatives for your guests with dietary concerns.

 Write your vows.